stevohstine/stevohstine/README.md

 ## <img width="30" src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif"> About Me

-I'm a passionate Software Developer from Nairobi, crafting digital solutions that make a difference.
-Through research, innovation, coaching and learning, I have had different experiences with diverse teams, perfecting my ability to deliver effectively as a team
+My name is Stephen Kaguri, a Kenyan Citizen and a professional software engineer.
+Advancement in Technology is my drive and through passion and interest, I am able to deliver every task based on timelines and demand.
+Through research, innovation, peer coaching and learning, I have had different experiences with diverse teams, perfecting my ability to deliver effectively as a team.

 <br/>